About

 I have another question, who should I contact?

-To find out what you can recycle where you live, visit www.walesrecycles.org.uk/local-recycling, or for any other questions about recycling in your area contact your local authority.
-If you are a journalist, please visit WRAP’s Media Centre.
+To find out what household waste you can and can't recycle where you live, visit Wales Recycles' Recycling Locator or contact your local authority.